Daniel-16/Daniel-16/README.md

   <li>ReactJS</li>
   <li>MongoDB</li>
   <li>NodeJS</li>
+  <li>Mongoose</li>
   <li>Express JS</li>
   <li>REST API</li>
 </ul>

 <h2>Fun facts about me😁</h2>
 I come up with the craziest of ideas and implement them into something meaningful to people.
 I'm not sure if that's a fun fact🤔.
+Another fun fact about me is that I am always curious in learning about how to solve a problem using technology in order to understand technology even better.

 <h2>Extracurricular</h2>
 I am not just always on my laptop.
-I have a life outside and these are the things I do aside coding.
+I have a life outside and these are the things I do aside from coding.
 <ul>
   <li>🏸Badminton</li>
   <li>⚽Soccer</li>